ohkawa/HTMLTemplateSample/README.md

 # HTMLTemplateSample
-the html template sample with Go.
+The html template sample with Go.